bbkbarbar/Serial_PWM_Driver_with_OLED/README.md

 ## <a name="Requirements"> Requirements </a>

-This device can control individual PWM outputs as "channels".
+ - This device can control individual PWM outputs as "channels".

-It get commands from any other device over serial communication. (e.g.: from a Raspberry Pi or a Bluetooth Serial module) It need to be able to control any DC device at least with 5A power consumption per channel.
+ - It get commands from any other device over serial communication.

+ (e.g.: from a Raspberry Pi or a Bluetooth Serial module)

+ - It need to be able to control any DC device at least with 5A power consumption per channel.

-Need to elecrically separete output channels from MCU circuit and from connected serial device.
+ - Need to elecrically separete output channels from MCU circuit and from connected serial device to protect own board and the attached device on the other side of serial communication in case of any electrial issue.
+ (This will separation is that what will be named as "MCU-side" and "output-side" of this board.)
+ This separation based on optocouplers.

-Output channels 0, 1, 2 (planned to use for RGB) need to be updated in same time even if any of those channels has no new value (e.g. new commands contains only the red and green values)
+ - More output channels need to be able to updated in same time even if any of those channels has no new value (e.g. When it drives RGB lights and new commands contains only the red and green values)

 ##### <a name="Device"> Used MCU: </a>